It is essential that you read the guidance document before completing the application form as it provides more detail about each section.

 Skills for Care’s focus is on leadership and workforce in the adult social care sector.
 Working with employers, everything we do is in support of our vision of a confident, caring, skilled and well-led workforce that is valued by people who need care and support.
-In 2016-17 our overarching priorities are leadership for positive transformation, recruitment and retention and developing workforce capability.

 All of these priorities are explained in more detail in the guidance document.

 All projects funded via WDIF must demonstrate that consideration has been given to the scalability, transferability and sustainability of the project.

 - deliver demonstrable business benefits and service quality improvements

 - deliver tangible resources or products which are developed and tested as part of the project, and provide these to Skills for Care when the project ends

 - result in an evaluation report which describes the project approach and lessons learned from delivery and a case study.

 All resources produced need to be written in an accessible format so they can be used by other employers and for a range of service types within the sector.
 We will support the dissemination of the information to the wider sector.
 Case studies and resources from previous WDIF projects can be found on Learn from Others.

 Where projects include Health and Social Care qualifications or non-accredited learning programmes delivered under licence by our endorsed providers, it will be necessary to complete the National Minimum Data Set for Social Care (NMDS-SC) as set out in the requirements for completing the NMDS-SC.